Final Exam Steps: Three Media & Blogpost!

 To Submit this work on Canvas, you have TWO upload options:

-1. Upload a PDF of the Google Doc to Canvas with all digital media intact,
+1. Upload a Google Doc to Canvas with all digital media intact, then

 2. Directly link to your blogpost here in the Forum to Canvas (click the snowman on this site & "share post" for a live link).